 - Taking steps to maintain a healthy weight

 It is also important to see a doctor as soon as symptoms develop, as early treatment can greatly minimize the rheumatoid arthritis progression, as well as any permanent damage caused by flare-ups.

 Rheumatoid arthritis diagnosis

 Diagnosis of rheumatoid arthritis (RA) is generally confirmed after referral to a rheumatologist, a type of doctor specializing in inflammation and pain in the joints, muscles, or fibrous tissues.

-RA can take a long time to diagnose as its early onset can be subtle and present similarly to other, less long-term conditions, such as flu, also known as influenza.
+RA can take a long time to diagnose as its early onset can be subtle and present similarly to other, less long-term conditions, such as flu.
 It also often presents similarly to other types of arthritis, such as reactive arthritis.

-Unlike other types of arthritis, there is no specific test for rheumatoid arthritis.
+Unlike other types of arthritis, there is no specific test for rheumatoid arthritis .
 Instead, a rheumatologist relies on gathering information to rule out other conditions and identify the cause of a person’s symptoms.
 Diagnosis may be made from a combination of reported medical history and symptoms, a physical examination, laboratory tests and medical imaging.
-Try the Ada app for a free symptom assessment.

 It is important that a person describe any joint pain and other symptoms, as well as how long they have been going on for.